department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-plan.md

 3. During your time of service, did you ever deploy overseas?
 (50% must answer `Yes`)
 4. In which locations did you serve? (text box)
 5. In this study, we’d like to learn how we can present your service history in your profile in a helpful way.
 To prepare for the session, we’ll need to access your service history a few days before the session.
 Are you willing to give us access to your service history?
 (100% must answer `Yes`)
-6. In order to access your service history, we will need your DOB and the email address you use to sign into your account. (text box)
+6. In order to access your service history, we will need your DOB. (text box)
 7. What was your RANK/GRADE?
 If you have served in more than one branch, please include both.  (text box)

 ---